MoMus2000/DataStructures/README.md

-# DataStructures
+# DataStructures AND ALGORITHMS
-Implementation of DataStructures in Javascript with complete methods.
+Implementation of DataStructures in Javascript with all corresponding methods.
+Searching and Sorting Algorithms implementaions.